Starbucks stores to stop selling newspapers in the fall, pointing to ‘changing customer behavior’

 For nearly two decades, Starbucks has been a spot where you could buy a newspaper to spread over a table and spend a leisurely Sunday morning absorbing the news of the world while sipping a triple grande.
 Even on a frantic weekday, a newspaper and cup of coffee offered a physical, tactile respite from our increasingly digitized worlds of work and socializing.

-But if you want that restorative chemistry of newsprint, ink, and caffeine after September at Starbucks, you’ll have to bring your own newspaper.
+But if you want that restorative chemistry of newsprint, ink and caffeine after September at Starbucks, you’ll have to bring your own newspaper.

 On Friday, Starbucks officials confirmed that the Seattle-based coffee giant will stop selling national and local newspapers at its more than 8,600 company-operated U.S. locations beginning in September.